If this is you then apply for the BA(SA)

 A SAQA evaluation and alignment certificate indicating the comparative South African qualification if the qualification was obtained from a Non South African institute of higher learning.

-Relevant prior learning obtained in the form of part qualifications, modules, short courses or similar courses completed and which SAIBA as recognised for membership purposes.
+Relevant prior learning obtained in the form of part qualifications, modules, short courses or similar courses completed and which CIBA as recognised for membership purposes.

-Membership of a professional body that ascribes to the membership criteria of the International Federation of Accountants (IFAC) or a professional body with whom SAIBA has signed a membership agreement, and whom SAIBA has recognised for membership purposes.
+Membership of a professional body that ascribes to the membership criteria of the International Federation of Accountants (IFAC) or a professional body with whom CIBA has signed a membership agreement, and whom CIBA has recognised for membership purposes.

 - Experience: Awareness level

 - Complete the workplace experience assessment and confirmation by employer.
 You will be required to complete an Examination-By-Experience.
 This consists of self-assessment, and employer verification of obtaining 34 critical competencies at an awareness level.
 Download the competencies here